lrheault/polmeth2020/_pages/home.md

 <h2>COVID-19 Situation</h2>

-PolMeth 2020 is currently accepting proposals.
-We are aware that many institutions recommended their faculty and students to avoid travel.
-Our conference is still far off in the summer (July 16-18).
-If there are concerns about the conference due to the ongoing coronavirus (COVID-19) outbreak, we will advise participants before they start registering.
+Many institutions recommended their faculty and students to avoid travel, which creates a great deal of uncertainty regarding academic events.
+As a consequence, the proposal submission deadline for PolMeth is now extended to April 6.
+If there are concerns about the feasibility of a summer conference due to the ongoing coronavirus (COVID-19) outbreak, we will advise participants before the registration period starts.

 <h2>PolMeth XXXVII at the University of Toronto</h2>